Choose the right service for your urgent needs

 When asked if you know the name or ward, please say “operator”.
 The operator will be able to put you in touch with the chaplain on call for that hospital.

+The shared prayer and reflection room can be found in the blue zone.
 When entering through the main entrance, continue along the blue zone, turn right at the end and you will find the room on your left.
-Curtains separate male and female prayer areas for Muslim observance.
-Qiblah (Makkah) is indicated and there are adjacent wudu facilities.

 A hospital memorial service brings bereaved families and friends together in remembrance of their loved one.

-No – a hospital memorial service is a joint service for all people who have lost loved ones in the hospital, however during the service you will have the opportunity, if you would like, to have your loved one’s name and a short message read out.
-There will also be a short act of remembrance and a memorial tree on which you write a message and your loved one’s name.
-This will then be available for viewing in the chapel for two weeks after the service.
+No – a hospital memorial service is a service for all people who have had loved ones die in the hospital.
+During the service you will have an opportunity to have your loved one’s name and a short message read out.

-Page last reviewed: 8 October 2025
+Page last reviewed: 18 November 2025